-I remember the tension and fear I’ve experienced when I saw the original Alien movie from 1979.
+I remember the tension and fear I experienced when I first saw the original Alien movie from 1979.
 It was one of the things that got me interested in sci-fi and horror, and it made Alien one of my favorite franchises.
 And I’m definitely not alone.

-Although this is normally not a great idea as they are quite potent.
+Although combat is normally not a great idea as they are quite potent.
 Your best bet is to make as little noise as possible and stay hidden.

 The twist comes with the secret agendas that the players have.
 Just like in the movie(s), your objectives may be more on the selfish side.
-Perhaps you want to take the intruders to Earth, leave other players to their demise and leave with the last escape pod.
-You never know if a player is following you so you can work together more efficiently – or is he going to turn against you at the first opportunity.
+Perhaps you want to take the intruders to Earth, leave other players to their demise, and depart with the last escape pod.
+You never know if a player is following you so you can work together more efficiently – or they’re just following you seeking an opportunity to backstab you.

 The actions are card-driven and each member of the crew (Soldier, Mechanic, Scout, etc.) comes with his set of abilities and equipment.
 All this is presented through stunning components (including Intruder miniatures), and artwork full of space-blackness, which makes you feel all the loneliness of the cold universe.